chapainaashish/PyProjects/README.md

 <h1 align=center> How to Contribute 🤔 </h1>

-You can contribute by adding new python projects, improving current prjects[code & documentation].
+You can contribute by adding new python projects, improving current projects[code & documentation].
 Here are some Instructions before making a Pull Request

-## Here are the steps to Make contribute 👣
+## Here are the steps to contribute 👣

 - [x] Fork this repository to your account